brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 13 bht.md

 ### Archibald T. Robertson:
 1. "I can do all things."
-2. "In him that strengtheneth me."
+2. "Causative verb to empower, to pour power into one."
 3. "Paul has such strength so long as Jesus keeps on putting power into him."

 ### John Gill:
 1. "The sense is, that he could be content in every state, and could know how to behave himself in adversity and prosperity, amidst both poverty and plenty."
-2. "Yea, it may be extended to all the duties incumbent on him both as a Christian and as an apostle, as to exercise a conscience void of offence towards God and men; to take the care of all the churches; to labour more abundantly than others in preaching the Gospel; and to bear all afflictions, reproaches, and persecutions for the sake of it."
+2. "Yea, it may be extended to all the duties incumbent on him both as a Christian and as an apostle."
 3. "Strength to perform duty and to bear sufferings is in Christ, and which he communicates to his people; he strengthens them with strength in their souls, internally, as the word here used signifies; by virtue of which they can do whatever he enjoins them or calls them to, though without him they can do nothing."

 ### John Wesley: